east-sussex-county-council/Escc.EastSussexGovUK/RedirectsAndCustomErrors.md

 		    </customErrors>
 		</system.web>

-2. We configure IIS custom errors in the Umbraco application, but only to be inherited by child applications. `PassThrough` means it's not applied here by IIS.
+2. We configure IIS custom errors in the Umbraco application, but only to be inherited by child applications in the same application pool. `PassThrough` means it's not applied here by IIS.

 		<system.webServer>
 	 		<httpErrors existingResponse="PassThrough" errorMode="Custom">